Exo Investing review – is its innovative AI approach the best way to invest?

 Robo-advice firms such as Nutmeg led the way initially and remain the market leader, with over £1billion of assets under management, but numerous other robo-advice services have launched and are capturing market share.
 Some of the other more well-known firms include Moneyfarm, Wealthsimple and Wealthify.

 However, Exo Investing is arguably one of the most exciting new entrants into the market.
 In order to produce this Exo Investing review I not only registered for the product but also visited their offices to take an independent look at how Exo Investing manages money and why its investment process differs from the numerous other robo-advice offerings out there.
-I also explain how you can invest with Exo Investing fee free for a year.

 You can jump to key points in this review by clicking on the relevant link below, however, for context I suggest that you read the review from beginning to end.

 - How does Exo Investing work and how is it different?

 - How does Exo Investing build and manage its portfolios?

 - What products does it offer?

 - How do its fees compare to other robo-advisors?